elastic/stack-docker/README.md

 ## Starting the stack
-Try `docker-compose up` to create a demonstration Elastic Stack with Elasticsearch, Kibana, Logstash, Auditbeat, Metricbeat, Filebeat, Packetbeat, and Heartbeat.
+Try `docker-compose up` to create a demonstration Elastic Stack with Elasticsearch, Kibana, Logstash, APM Server, Auditbeat, Metricbeat, Filebeat, Packetbeat, and Heartbeat.

 Point a browser at [`http://localhost:5601`](http://localhost:5601) to see the results.